Schools & Communities

 Classroom Visits

 We also offer a program of traveling materials – our “suitcase” program – designed to enhance the school curriculum by bringing multidisciplinary concepts from the exhibition into the classroom.
 Our hands-on projects provide opportunities for teaching, learning, and understanding issues raised by current and past exhibitions at the Tang.
-Referencing artworks and themes from these exhibitions, we have assembled interdisciplinary programs that bridge the arts and your school curricula in accordance with New York State Learning Standards for K-12 students.
+Referencing artworks and themes from these exhibitions, we have assembled interdisciplinary programs that bridge the arts and your school curricula in accordance with the Common Core for K-12 students.

 Teacher Training and Resources

-The Education Department of the Tang Teaching Museum and Art Gallery offers a variety of Teacher Training opportunities in addition to our annual Educator’s Guide, which is available as a PDF below.
+The Education Department of the Tang Teaching Museum and Art Gallery offers a variety of Teacher Training opportunities.

-We offer teacher training in Visual Thinking Strategies (VTS) and how it can apply to the New York State Learning Standards and your curriculum.
+We offer teacher training in Visual Thinking Strategies (VTS) and how it can apply to the Common Core and your curriculum.
 VTS is a learner-based method of talking about art, using open-ended questions to elicit student responses, and has been proven to enhance critical thinking skills.
 We are happy to customize the training to meet your needs.

 We offer in-museum presentations to teachers including group tours and/or discussions about current and upcoming exhibitions and their relevance to classroom curricula, or we can schedule a time to come to your faculty meetings to talk about what the Tang can bring to your teachers and students.